 When the average person hears the phrase “resisting arrest,” they reasonably picture a criminal suspect trying to physically fight with an arresting officer, avoiding being handcuffed, or resisting while being placed in a squad car after being arrested.
-Others may also picture someone leading the police on a high speed pursuit or a foot chase (see our blog: Evading a Police Officer Laws in California).
+Others may also picture someone leading the police on a high speed pursuit or a foot chase.
+See related: Evading a Police Officer Laws in California and Felony Reckless Evading.
 All of these behaviors would clearly violate Penal Code 148.
 However, certain types of non-violent, non-flight, behavior may also qualify as resisting.
 For example, providing false ID to an officer when lawfully required to identify yourself may give rise to a resisting charge.
 Likewise, refusing to provide your name during booking is also resisting arrest, as it obstructs the officers from the performance of their lawful duties; i.e. getting your information so that they may complete the booking process.

 An Example of Non-Violent Resisting